earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 ```

 <figcaption>
-Out of 22 Languages in the dreaded/loved list 63% are Brown
+Out of 22 Languages in the dreaded/loved list, 63% are Brown
 </figcaption>

 <div class="notice--warning notice--big">
-**Brown Langauage:** A language that you are more likely to use in existing software maintanence (ie. brown field projects).
+**Brown Language:** A language that you are more likely to use in existing software maintanence (ie. brown field projects).

 Java, C, C++, C#, Python, PHP, JavaScript, Swift, Perl, Ruby, Assembly, R, Objective-C,  SQL
 </div>

 <div class="notice--success notice--big">
-**Green Langauage:** A language that you are more likely to use in a new project (ie. green field projects).
+**Green Language:** A language that you are more likely to use in a new project (ie. green field projects).

 Go, Rust, TypeScript, Kotlin, Julia, Dart, Scala, Haskell,
 </div>

-TIOBE and StackOverflow have different ideas of what a programming lanugage is so we have to normalize the two lists a bit by removing HTML/CSS, Shell Scrips and VBA.[^3]
+TIOBE and StackOverflow have different ideas of what a programming language is.
+To overcome this, we have to normalize the two lists by removing HTML/CSS, Shell Scrips, and VBA.[^3]

 <div class="notice--info">
 **Removed Langauage:** Not measured the same by TIOBE and StackOverflow